 Wings.
 When you fall from a height that would cause falling damage, as a reaction you can slow your descent.
 You fall at a rate of 30 feet per round for 1 minute or until you land.
 When you reach 3rd level, you can glide.
-You can use a bonus action to gain a fly speed equal to your walking speed for 10 minutes, but half your movement must be downward, either diagonal or straight down.
-When you reach 5th level, you can use a bonus action to gain a fly speed equal to your walking speed equal to your walking speed equal to your wou can use a bonus action to gain a fly speed equal to your walking speed for 10 minutes.
+You can use a bonus action to gain a fly speed equal to your walking speed for 10 minutes, but half your movement must be downward, either diagonally or straight down.
+When you reach 5th level, you can fly.
+You can use a bonus action to gain a fly speed equal to your walking speed for 10 minutes.
 Additionally, your glide speed increases to twice your walking speed.